Bennoh-1/tourism/README.md

  Project Name : tourism
-Written by : francis kibira
+Written by : francis kibira kariuki
 Project Description :
 this is a site can visit the best tourist attraction in the world and see the goodness of it Project Setup Instructions: